 Swarthmore uses a growth-based formula to calculate endowment spending.
 The spending rate varies from year to year within a target range of 3.5%-5%.
-In 2018, the spending rate was 4.26%.
+In Fiscal Year 2023, the budgeted rate was 4.33%.
 The spending rate is applied to the endowment's value on a quarterly basis, and distributions are made based on the previous quarter's value (e.g. the December distribution is based on September's units).